gy-xinchen/PHNet/README.md

 **Description**

-Pulmonary arterial hypertension (PAH) detection by cine cardiac magnetic resonance(CMR) images is one of the most important methods for noninvasive screening potential patients.
-Machine learning(ML) can identify cine CMR image features to alert radiologist to the presence of PAH.
-However, detecting mild PAH still poses a significant challenge.
-In this paper, we propose a convolutional neural network(CNN) based detection network with a hybrid strategy of adaptive triplet and binary cross-entropy losses(HSATBCL) to detect PAH from cine CMR images called PAHNet.
-Unlike previous research, our approach involves direct extraction of deep features from cine CMR images for PAH diagnosis.
-Meanwhile, we design HSATBCL to optimize model detection performance by building a triplet contrastive learning idea to learning mild PAH deep features.
-In internal validating environment, experiments show that the PAHNet could achieve an average Area Under Curve(AUC) value of 0.964, an accuracy of 0.912, and an F1-score of 0.884 in comparison with two state-of-the-art ML models and four typical deep learning CNN models.
-PAHNet also achieve the average AUC value of 0.828 by performing transfer learning on a public PAH dataset (Shef179-PAH dataset) using model weights.
-Experimental results indicate that the proposed PAHNet achieves superior performance to state-of-the-art models in PAH detection.
-Thus, it has great potential to reduce the misdiagnosis of PAH using cine CMR images in clinical practice.
+Pulmonary hypertension (PH) detection by cine cardiac magnetic resonance(CMR) images is one of the most crucial methods for noninvasive screening of potential patients.
+Machine learning(ML) can identify cine CMR image features to alert radiologists to the presence of PH.
+However, detecting mild PH still poses a significant challenge.
+In this paper, we propose a nnU-Net-based segmentation network and a convolutional neural network(CNN) based detection network with a Hybrid Strategy of Adaptive Triplet and Binary Cross-entropy Losses(HSATBCL) to detect PH from cine CMR images called PHNet.
+Unlike previous research, our approach directly extracts deep features from cine CMR images for PH diagnosis.
+We design HSATBCL to optimize model detection performance by building a triplet contrastive learning to pay attention to mild PH deep features.
+Experiments show that the PHNet could achieve an average area under the curve(AUC) value of 0.964, an accuracy of 0.912, and an F1-score of 0.884 in the internal validating environment.
+PHNet also achieves the average AUC value of 0.828 by performing transfer learning on a public PH dataset (Shef179-PH dataset) using model weights, indicating that the proposed PHNet performs superior to state-of-the-art cine CMR PH detection models.
+Thus, PHNet has great potential to reduce the misdiagnosis of PH using cine CMR images in clinical practice.

 <p align="center">